TimelessDavid/power-electronics-2025/Module 1 Diodes/README.md

 **Half-Wave Rectifier:**
 This is the simplest rectifier, using one diode.
 It is inefficient and has high ripple.
 - **Simulation Analysis:**
-  - `rectificador_monofasico_media_onda.png`: Shows the basic half-wave circuit.
-The output is only the positive half of the AC sine wave.
-  - `rectificador_monofasico_media_onda_condensor.png`: Demonstrates how adding a filter capacitor smooths the output, though significant ripple remains.
+  - The simulations in Figure 4 show the basic half-wave circuit and the effect of a filter capacitor.
+The output of the basic circuit is only the positive half of the AC sine wave, while the capacitor helps to smooth the output, although significant ripple remains.

 <div align="center">
   <img src="./images/rectificador_monofasico_media_onda.png" alt="Half-Wave Rectifier Circuit" width="400"/>